rrooggiieerr/esphome-axaremote/PCB/README.md

 ESPHome configuration flow to add the PCB to your Home Assistant.

 <img src="PCB discovered by ESPHome.png" width="50%"/>

+### Other Home Automation systems

+ToDo figure put how to configure in other home automation systems.
+MQTT?

 ## Updating the firmware